Yoshirō Edamasa

 Yoshirō Edamasa (枝正 義郎, Edamasa Yoshirō) was a Japanese film director best known for Sakamoto Ryoma (1928) and The Great Buddha Arrival (1934).
+The latter film is one of the earliest tokusatsu movies, which is exemplified by kaiju movies.
 He was an early pioneer of Japanese cinema who trained many outstanding directors and cinematographers including Eiji Tsuburaya.

 Life

 Edamasa was born in Kushima, Saeki, Hiroshima Prefecture (present-day Hatsukaichi, Hiroshima).